top of page

 fort, fart

 Did they have fun with these?
-If they stumble, have them do it again.
+If they stumble, have them try again.
 Re-reading might sound boring to adults, but it’s good practice for kids.